MalyanDon/Sikkim-chatbot/README.md

-# Enhanced SmartGov Assistant Bot 🏛️
+# Sajilo Sewak Bot 🏛️

 A comprehensive multilingual Telegram chatbot for Sikkim government services with LLM-powered intent detection and rule-based workflows.